adelgadop/Papila/rsl/README.md

 wrf.exe            00000000004056AE  Unknown               Unknown  Unknown
 ```

+- Exp.
+3 with MOZCART and namelist.input corrected only run 8 hours.
+The rsl files didn't register why the model stop after 8 hours of simulation.
 - We'll test with dt=60 and with the recently WRF-Chem version 4.4.1.
 At the same time, we'll test with the version 3.9.1 with dt=90 seconds.